audusunday/alx-low_level_programming/0x0F-function_pointers/README.md

 TASK 0 Write a function that prints a name.

-TASK 1
+TASK 1 Write a function that executes a function given as a parameter on each element of an array.

-TASK 2
+TASK 2 Write a function that searches for an integer.

-TASK 3
+TASK 3 Write a program that performs simple operations.

 TASK 4